 3) Russell Brand: From Addiction To Recovery

 In the film, Russell Brand speaks to a wide variety of people on the topic of substance abuse and recovery.
-He talks to scientists researching the psychology of addiction, professionals creating new and hopefully more effective recovery treatments and the people struggling with addiction.
+He talks to:

 4) Montana Meth

 Methamphetamines cause a host of physical damages in people who take them, including: